 This is not an internship

-Once you join us for the rotational program, you’re part of Stroz Friedberg.
+Once you join us for the rotational program, you’re part of Stroz Friedberg, an Aon company.
 Upon completing the program, it’s expected that you will be assigned a permanent role in one of our cyber disciplines, based on your preferences, your managers’ assessments, and the firm’s business needs.

 By the end of the rotational program, you should be fully prepared for success – whether your work involves application security, pen testing, digital forensics, networking, incident response, or elsewhere.